 - 8-10 ears of sweet corn, shucked and halved

 - Additional ground cayenne pepper to taste

 - one cup/250mL of whole cloves

 - andouille (smoked sausage, I prefer Conecuh Sausage, original or hickory)

 - whole artichokes (the whole flower, not the canned hearts!)

 - whole mushrooms

-- Brussels sprouts (trust me, this is the one of the BEST ways to eat these!)
+- Brussels sprouts (trust me, this is one of the best ways to cook these!)

 - pineapple slices or chunks, if you're feeling adventurous!

 Obtain a sack of live crawfish and keep cool and wet until ready for the boil.
 Prior to boiling, empty the sack into a large container (washtub).
 Rinse thoroughly and drain.
 Do not leave the crawfish in water as they will die because of lack of oxygen.
 Some people add salt to the water to "purge" the crawfish.
 This is fine but do not leave them for an extended period in salt water and be sure to boil them immediately after purging since crawfish are freshwater animals.
 (Dad says he read of an LSU study [citation?] which says that purging crawfish is no longer necessary because they are now largely farm-raised, and hence aren't full of mud like wild ones would be).